simongabrl/Portfolio-Simon-Lorejas/README.md

 -	Making managing and buying ticket efficient both for Customers and Organizers<br />**GitHub repository**: https://github.com/hanzeeel/Concert-Ticketing-Website

-### Capstone Project: Information Management System for Greenwoods Executive Village (Ongoing Project)
+### Capstone Project: Information Management System for Greenwoods Executive Village (Currently in Development)
 - Developed an Information Management System using HTML, CSS, MySQL, and JavaScript to provide a functional and responsive platform.
 - Streamlined processes for handling service requests, amenity reservations, and association dues, and payment tracking.
 - Centralized communication channels with integrated notifications, feedback features, and updates on community events and announcements. <br />**Link**:https://greenwoodsvillageportal.site/